Does Missing Sex Mean You Miss Them?

 But acting on that craving doesn’t necessarily move you forward.

-Many people test this by reconnecting physically — and later question whether that actually helped.
 The emotional consequences of that choice are explored in Is It a Bad Idea to Sleep With Your Ex?.

 Intensity can temporarily quiet longing.